 If you do not get your result by day 6, you can call 119.

 What happens if you test positive

-If you test positive, you must self-isolate immediately for 10 days, along with everyone in your household and support bubble.
-Contact tracing will be initiated through the NHS or local contact tracing team and your contacts will be advised to isolate for 10 days.
+If you test positive, you must self-isolate immediately for 10 days.
+Contact tracing will be initiated through the NHS or local contact tracing team for close contacts.

 You and your contacts may be able to claim a £500 Test and Trace Support Payment - see Apply for a test and trace support payment.